CarlosFdez/personalwebsite/Readme.md

 It consists of a node.js server running express to render a frontend packaged by webpack.
 Server side rendering is used to support site indexers.
 Portfolio data is indexed and cached using MongoDB.

 ## How to run
-If for whatever ~~odd~~ reason you want to use my portfolio engine, you can start by opening a terminal in the project root and using `npm install`.
-Make sure a mongodb server is set up accessible from 	`localhost:27017/personalwebsite`.
+If for whatever ~~odd~~ reason you want to use my portfolio engine, you can start by opening a terminal in the project root and running `yarn`.
+Make sure a mongodb server is set up and accessible from `localhost:27017/personalwebsite`.
 You can do this by making sure mongod is in your path and running `mongod --dbpath path/to/personalwebsite.`

 ### Commands
 The following are the supported npm commands.
-A command can be executed by running `npm run <nameofcommand>`.
+A command can be executed by running `yarn run <nameofcommand>`.
 - **build-dev**: (*Development*) Executes webpack to compile the contents of assets/src, and dumps the results in assets/build.
 It watches for changes and recompiles if that's the case.
 - **debug**: (*Development*) Runs the server, but opens the debugger on a separate port
 - **start**: (*Production*) Runs the server to begin serving files.